 This contribution proposes a design of the scalable nesting SEI message that is asserted to directly associate BP, PT, and DUI SEI messages to specific layers in the contexts of specific OLSs for HRD operations.
 The scalable nesting SEI message is asserted to be also able to associate non-BP/PT/DUI SEI messages for specific layers not in the context of an OLS.

+In v2 of this contribution, the proposal has been updated according to earlier JVET decisions on scalability, particularly on specifying OLS-specific PTL and CPB operations instead of layer-specific PTL and CPB operations.

 Proposal